 Non-Schengen States in Europe

-Countries I visited: Albania, Bosnia and Herzegovina, Montenegro, Romania, San Marino, Serbia and Vatican.
+Countries I visited: Albania, Bosnia and Herzegovina, Gibraltar, Montenegro, Romania, San Marino, Serbia and Vatican.

 Not all European countries are Schengen States.
 So they have their own visa system.
 However, some of them accept tourists holding a Schengen visa to visit.